spipm/BraekerCTF_2024_public/readme.md

 # BraekerCTF 2024

 This is the source code from the BraekerCTF 2024 by spipm (sipke@factosec.nl).
 It is a jeopardy-style hacking competition, and it ran from 23 February 2024 to 24 February 2024.

-### Special thanks
+Stats can be found [here](./stats.md) and write-ups on [CTFTime](https://ctftime.org/event/2181).

 Special thanks to [Axel Koolhaas](https://axelkoolhaas.com/) (Shoaloak) and [Gerard Arall](https://twitter.com/gerardarall) for their help and enthusiasm.

 ### Winners

 Congrats to the teams (teams) for winning the first, second and third place!

-### Stats and write-ups

-See [stats](./stats.md) for statistics and [CTFTime](https://ctftime.org/event/2181) for write-ups.

 ## Background